marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make run-docker
 ```

-Run docker container for the built image.
+Run the docker container for the built image.

 ## Other Tasks